Back Arrow

 Why do you need to give access to your Google Ads Account?

 Giving them access allows you to let them to audit or work on your campaigns without having to share your log in details (please never do that!).
+And remember— you can and should revoke access once you’re no longer working with an agency or consultant.

 Before granting access to anyone, ensure you trust the individual or agency.
 And be sure to set appropriate account access level permissions to maintain the security and privacy of your Google Ads account.